Here’s a bit about me

-Andonis is the new addition to our team, broadening the audience of our cause to Cyprus.
+Andonis is a member of our team, broadening the audience of our cause to Cyprus.
 There, the game community is fairly small.
 Andonis intends to change the perception that people have about board games and promote their values so that everybody can accept them and see them as the great learning tools that they are.

 Growing up, games were unfortunately replaced with homework and the hard work needed to keep up with the intense school program.
 But I never forgot the feeling that board games were creating at every meeting with friends.

 Several years later, when I returned to Cyprus from my studies, I heard about the “Cyprus Boardgamers” group that had weekly get togethers playing board games and did not miss the opportunity to take part.
 After a few meetings with them, my interest was sparked and I began to search deeper about the subject – it was obvious that things had changed.
 We now lived in the golden age of board games!